Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Algorithm Design

 \subsection{Setup}

-We now provide a detailed description of the DDR algorithm which improves upon FC.
-We first consider i.i.d. data in the form of triples $\{(\bm{x}_i, t_i, y_i(t_i))\}_{i=1}^n$ collected from an RCT.
-The data corresponds to instantiations of the random variables $(\bm{X}, T, Y(T))$, where $Y(T)$ is assumed to be continuous, and $\bm{X}$ denotes a vector of covariates measured before we can observe $Y(T)$.
-We assume that we have $\mathbb{P}(T)>0$.
-We also adopt the \textit{strongly ignorable treatment assignment} (SITA) or \textit{unconfoundedness} assumption in the conditional setting which asserts that we have $T \ci \{Y(t)\}_{t \in \mathcal{T}} | \bm{X}$ \cite{Rosenbaum83,Rubin90}.
+We now provide a detailed description of the DDR algorithm.
+We first consider independent and identically distributed (i.i.d.) data in the form of triples $\{(\bm{x}_i, t_i, y_i(t_i))\}_{i=1}^n$ collected from an RCT.
+The data corresponds to instantiations of the random variables $(\bm{X}, T, Y(T))$, where $Y(T)$ is assumed to be continuous, and $\bm{X}$ denotes a vector of covariates (continuous, discrete or both) measured before treatment assignment.
+We assume that we have $f(T)>0$.
+We also adopt the \textit{strongly ignorable treatment assignment} (SITA) or \textit{unconfoundedness} assumption in the conditional setting which asserts that we have $T \ci \{Y(t)\}_{t \in \mathcal{T}} | \bm{X}$ \citep{Rosenbaum83,Rubin90}.
 The SITA assumption holds with an RCT because investigators must assign treatments independently of $Y(T)$ within any stratum of the covariates.
 The assumption also implies that we have:

 so that the latter term can be estimated from RCT data.
 In this paper, we seek to estimate the density $f(Y(t)|\bm{X})$ for each treatment value $t \in \mathcal{T}$ using DDR.